 Also of interest is that Dearborn Heights has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Dearborn Heights in 2010 was $21,753, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $87,012 for a family of four.
+The per capita income in Dearborn Heights in 2018 was $26,655, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $106,620 for a family of four.
 However, Dearborn Heights contains both very wealthy and poor people as well.

 The most common language spoken in Dearborn Heights is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Arabic and Polish.